What Is Protection For Leather?

 If you don’t have any leather cleaners never use household chemicals as these are most possible alkaline based and will cause damage to the clear coating and painted surface or the dyed finish on more natural leathers like full anilines.
 In this case it’s better to use a damp terry towel and just wipe over the surface until you can get a dedicated leather cleaner to clean your leather.

-Many different protection products exist today for the protection and care of your leather and these should be used as often as possible as they provide a barrier against the elements like UV rays fading the surface as modern pigmented leathers are coated with water based paints rather than solvent based materials as they used to be, so are more susceptible to gaining damage than a solvent based material.
+Many different protection products exist today for protecting leather and care of your leather and these should be used as often as possible as they provide a barrier against the elements like UV rays fading the surface as modern pigmented leathers are coated with water based paints rather than solvent based materials as they used to be, so are more susceptible to gaining damage than a solvent based material.